sascristian/HeyberryAI/Jarbas_docs/Intent_parse.md

             if id == 0:
                 # no intent will be triggered
                 pass
+            elif id == self.skill_id:
+                # a intent inside this skill will trigger
+                pass
             elif id != self.skill_id:
-                # no longer inside this conversation
+                # a intent from skill with id will trigger
+                # we could also get skill_id for intent by doing
                 skill_id = self.intent_parser.get_skill_id(intent)
-                # utterance will trigger skill_id
                 self.intercept_flag = True

             if self.intercept_flag: